dafny-lang/dafny/docs/_includes/Modules.md

 a different file.
 This feature provides flexibility in writing and maintenance;
-for example, it can reduce the size of module `A` by extracting module `A.B` into a separate set of text.
+for example, it can reduce the size of module `A` by extracting module `A.B` into a separate body of text.

 However, it can also lead to confusion and program authors need to take care.
 It may not be apparent to a reader of module `A` that module `A.B` exists;